AP Auto Racing Weekend Preview Capsules

 NHRA DRAG RACING

-Last event: Justin Ashley won in Top Fuel and Ron Capps won in Funny Car in Bristol, Tennessee.
+Last event: Leah Pruett won in Top Fuel and Blake Alexander won in Funny Car in Norwalk, Ohio.

 ––––––